-Ayodhya verdict: Supreme Court to hear review petitions tomorrow
+Ayodhya review pleas to be taken up in-chamber at 1.40 pm

-New Delhi, Dec 11: A five-judge bench of the Supreme Court will hold an in-chamber hearing on Thursday to decide whether to hear the Ayodhya review petitions in open court or not.
+New Delhi, Dec 11: A new Ayodhya Bench will hold an in-chamber hearing on Thursday on review petitions challenging the November 9 verdict in the Ayodhya title dispute on Thursday.

+The new five-judge bench is headed by Chief Justice S.A.
+Bobde and comprises Justices Ashok Bhushan, S.A.
+Nazeer, D.Y.
+Chandrachud and Sanjiv Khanna.
+Justice Khanna is the new judge on the bench who has replaced retired Chief Justice Ranjan Gogoi.

-On December 6, six petitions were filed in the apex court seeking review of its November 9 judgement.
+The in-chamber hearing will begin at 1:40 p.m.
+A total of 18 review petitions have been filed in the apex court seeking review of its November 9 judgement.

 While five pleas were filed by Maulana Mufti Hasbullah, Moulana Mahfoozur Rehman, Mishbahuddin, Mohd Umar and Haji Mahboob, who are all supported by the All India Muslim Personal Law Board (AIMPLB), the sixth one has been filed by Mohammad Ayub.